daverona/docker-cromwell/README.md

 """
 ```

-> Replace `slurmctld.example` and `tom` with the address of the host running slurmctld daemon name
+> Replace `slurmctld.example` and `tom` with the address of the host running slurmctld daemon
 > and your username on this host.

 To run a workflow using slurm: